-In the event that we are not satisfied with either a company's responsiveness or strategy, we may seek to meet with the chairman (if the chairman is a non-executive director), lead independent director, or other independent director(s), or express our concerns through the company's advisers.
+In the event that we are not satisfied with either a company's responsiveness or strategy, we may seek to meet with the chairman (if the chairman is a non-executive director) or independent director(s).
 We may also use our proxy votes in order to try to bring about management change.
 We may also simply sell out of a stock completely if the company is unresponsive or if we feel that is in the best interests of our shareholders.